-In November 1998, a complex-supported workshop on PFP metals (350 items) was held in Denver to evaluate potential hazards associated with opening of the containers at PFP.
+In November 1998, a complex-supported workshop on PFP metals (350 items) was held in

+Denver to evaluate potential hazards associated with opening of the containers at PFP.
 Based on information gained from this workshop, it was determined that it would be acceptable to open the containers in the PFP oxide processing gloveboxes.
-Additionally, it was determined that storage of the metal after brushing in welded cans would be acceptable to support long-term storage.
+Additionally, it was determined that storage of the metal after brushing in welded cans would be acceptable to support longterm storage.
 As a result, a decision was made in February 1999 to brush the PFP metals to remove the corrosion products and repackage to meet the storage criteria.
 The removed corrosion products will be thermally stabilized in PFP muffle furnaces and packaged to meet the long-term storage standard.
-In April 2000, PFP completed a characterization of the metal inventory as part of the enhanced surveillance program consisting of weighing and radiography.
-Weighing of all items was performed to detect weight gain exceeding 5 grams.
-Approximately 5% of the metal inventory showed weight gains greater than 5 grams, indicating that air is leaking into some of the containers thus allowing the metal to oxidize.
-Radiography was conducted on the items exhibiting weight gains greater than 5 grams.
-As a result, five suspect items have been relocated to glovebox storage for immediate disposition.
-Disposition being considered is thermal stabilization as a feed shift to the existing muffle furnaces.
-Successful execution of the enhanced surveillance program, and subsequent disposition, adequately mitigated any near term risk associated with these suspect items.
-Of the items weighed, one additional item has been verified to be in contact with plastic.
-Processing of this item will occur on an expedited basis.